 The report concludes that geoengineering is not an alternative to reducing greenhouse gas emissions.
-However, it may be the only option to reduce temperatures quickly in the event of a climate emergency.
+However, it may be seen as the only option to reduce global temperatures quickly, should it be considered necessary.

-SRMGI seeks to develop guidelines to ensure that geoengineering research is conducted in a manner that is transparent, responsible and environmentally sound.
+SRMGI seeks to build capacity of understanding cooperation and practical action on SRM research governance, in order to ensure that SRM research is conducted in a manner that is responsible, transparent and environmentally sound.

-SRMGI engages with a variety of organizations concerned with natural and social science, governance and legal issues, as well as environmental and development NGOs, industry and civil society organizations, from across the globe.
+SRMGI engages with a variety of organizations concerned with natural and social science, governance and legal issues, as well as environmental and development NGOs, the private sector, and civil society organizations from across the globe.

-The diversity of partner organizations reflects the wide range of viewpoints on geoengineering, and recognizes that any governance arrangements for research will have to enjoy broad legitimacy and support.
+The diversity of participating organizations is intended to include a wide range of viewpoints on geoengineering, recognizing that any governance arrangements for SRM research must enjoy broad legitimacy and support.